 Bill helped his father create a very successful business that turned a profit.
 At that time the Cove Nursery in Belvedere was up for sale – 1984.
 Edie was at a crossroads in her college career so she started working at the Belvedere store.
 Learning from the ground up, she soon became manager, then general manager when Bill left to pursue his career.
 Bob is blessed with 4 grandsons.
 The youngest is now 17, but now he is also a great grandfather with Kathy's son's, Robert's first, Martin and now his second great grandson Dean .
 Grandfathering has spanned more than 34 years.
 Bob and Beverley were happily married for over 60 years, when she had another place to be, passing away in 2017.

 Bill has two college graduated sons, Nick and Will.
 Will graduated from UC Santa Barbara worked teaching english in Spain and is now working for BPM.
 Nick is working in Colorado and California in the states' newest industry, Medical and Recreational Marijuana.
 Kathy’s boy, Robert Patrick graduated at first from Seattle University, worked for Boeing, then in one year, graduated Hastings in San Francisco, got married and passed the bar all in 2014.
-Edie’s son Miguel is a black belt in Taekwando, is in Boy Scout troop 76 Terra Linda as a Star scout, seems to like track and field and is attending San Rafael High School where Bev taught and where Bill, Kathy and Edie all went to High School.
+Edie’s son Miguel is a black belt in Taekwando, was in Boy Scout troop 76 Terra Linda and is now an Eagle Scout.
+He attending San Rafael High School where Bev taught and where Bill, Kathy and Edie all went to High School.

 Since retirement Bob volunteered to supervise an organic vegetable garden at New Beginnings in Novato.
 This is a program to feed and house the homeless while training them for employment.
 Homeward Bound is the parent organization.
 The production of the garden has exceeded the needs of the organization with the excess being turned over to the Marin County Food Bank.
 This is the homeless feeding the homeless; a very exciting idea.
 It won the Mantis award for public gardens in 2001.
 Bob has also just received an award from Marin Beyond Pesticides, The Marin Board of Supervisors' Pest Management Award for the New Beginnings Organic garden.
 In 2015 Bob was awarded the very prestigious HAAS Award from his Alma Mater UC Berkeley (click on the video link in the About Bob Title) Over 400 pounds of food each year has been donated to the food bank.
 Check out our Links page for these organizations.
 Bob is a member of the Garden Communicators International formerly Garden Writers of America and just recently was awarded a Gold Medal for his radio show.
 As a new garden writer member, Bob was the chair for the symposium in 1993 in San Francisco.
 A very prestigious position.
 His radio show, “Bob Tanem in the Garden” is now in its twenty-first year and he has appeared on television and other radio shows in the past.
 His garden show has won previous Garden Writers Association of America awards as well.
 He has been honored with these awards 4 times in the past eight years.